WasiqGitGreenhorn/spatial-rainfall-data-analysis-and-modelling/README.md

-# Florida Rainfall and Elevation Analysis
+# Spatial and Statistical Analysis of Rainfall and Elevation Patterns in Florida (2019-2024)

 This project combines GIS (Geographic Information Systems) and Python-based data analytics to analyze rainfall and elevation relationships across Florida counties between 2019 and 2024.
-It was completed as part of a CS50 Python project and serves as a practical portfolio piece showcasing geospatial data processing, visualization, and exploratory data analysis.
+It was completed as part of a personal project and serves as a practical portfolio piece showcasing geospatial data processing, visualization, and exploratory data analysis.

 ## 1. Project Overview